microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; All cloud resources are provisioned through a set of infrastructure as code templates.
 This also includes secrets, service configuration settings, role assignments and monitoring conditions.

-&#9745; When the IAC templates change through a git-based workflow, A CI build pipeline should build, validate and reconcile the target infrastructure environment's current state and expected state.
-The infrastructure execution plan candidate for these fixed environments should be reviewed by an cloud administer as a gate check prior to execution.
+&#9745; When the IAC template files change through a git-based workflow, A CI build pipeline builds, validates and reconciles the target infrastructure environment's current state with the expected state.
+The infrastructure execution plan candidate for these fixed environments are reviewed by an cloud administer as a gate check prior to the deploy stage of the pipeline applying the execution plan.

 &#9745; Developer accounts in active directory should have read-only access to fixed environments in Azure.
 Developers can interface with these environments through a system generated service principal which has read/write access to provisioned cloud resources.